wangchenxi7/Semeru-dev/README.md

 - Install the MLNX-OFED driver.
 We download the MLNX_OFED_LINUX-4.5-1.0.1.0-rhel7.6-x86_64, and install it against our newly built kernel:

   <pre><code># Install the same MLNX_OFED driver on both the CPU server and memory servers
-  # Please refer the Mellanox website for more details.
+  # Please refer to the Mellanox website for more details.
   cd MLNX_OFED_LINUX-4.5-1.0.1.0-rhel7.6-x86_64
   sudo mlnxofedinstall --add-kernel-support</code></pre>